MUSE, BOSTON COLLEGE SHUT OUT NORTHEASTERN, 2-0

-Senior goaltender John Muse made 35 saves for the Eagles
+Senior goaltender John Muse makes 35 saves for Eagles

 BOSTON, Mass. - Northeastern came up short in a 2-0 loss to #1 Boston College in its sold out home opener despite a very evenly-paced game.
 Each squad registered 35 shots on net, but a late powerplay goal in the third period from Steven Whitney was the difference in the Huskies' second-straight Hockey East match.

 Boston College goaltender John Muse was the crux in the Eagles' triumph as the veteran backstopper put the Huskies' 65-game of not being shutout to rest.
 Northeastern tested Muse time and time again, but the Huskies missed out on a couple open looks and went 0-6 on the powerplay.
 Boston College converted 2-of-4 chances on the evening.

 The Huskies slip to 0-2-0 on the season with both defeats suffered in Hockey East play.
 Sophomore goaltender Chris Rawlings stopped 33 shots in his second start of the year.

 Northeastern gave the Eagles an early advantage when rookie Luke Eibler was cited for cross-checking just 19 seconds into the first period, but Chris Kreider made it a 4-on-4 situation at the 1:02 mark.
 With each side short a skater, the Huskies applied heavy pressure on Muse.
 Senior captain Tyler McNeely had the best look as he tried to swat a loose puck trickling around the goalmouth, but Boston College's defense slapped it away before NU could dump it in.

 Veteran Steve Silva was sat down for a slashing call later in the first frame at 17:21, but Northeastern's penalty kill rose to the occasion and fended off the Eagles' attack.